jerryvarghese1/F1_racinglines/README.md

 Racing Line calculator acquired from https://github.com/cdthompson/deepracer-k1999-race-lines

+## Disclaimer
+This is not pfficially associated with F1 or any other brands.
+This is simply a personal project.

 ## Use of Program
 The main parameters to enter are listed at the top.
 - Modify 'iters' for a more accurate racing line: the HIGHER 'iters' is, the longer the program will take to run, but the more accurate the racing line will be.